 The purpose of the Personalised Comfort Profiling (PCP) engine is to analyse the collected data from the pilot infrastructure and identify the occupant's comfort boundaries implying that the optimal visual/thermal conditions for the occupant are dictated by her/himself.
 The updated engine is specially designed to extract insight exclusively from timeseries data with no other sources of information required, constituting this way a purely data-driven solution.
 Furthermore, all separate user profiles must refer to regularly occupied spaces by the same users to guarantee homogeneity in user behaviour imprinted on preceding data.
 The approach considered for the comfort profiling concerns a seasonality-based analysis in order to compare data correlated to similar outdoor conditions.
 To enable the comparison between previous and current user behaviour, the comfort profiles need to be defined upon an extended period of time to address the alterations of the outdoor conditions and yield a reference comparable to the current measurements.
 To achieve this, preceding data of the previous year must be available for the algorithm training.
-During the validation period (M19-M36) other approaches will be considered as well, based on factors of the outdoor condition such the outdoor ambient temperature and solar irradiation.

 The followed data-driven methodology coincides for both thermal and visual comfort with the exception of some modifications to tackle the high variability in illuminance measurements.
-The product of the comfort profiling analysis will be utilised for the calculation of comfort indicators, subject to the quality and completeness of the acquired datasets.
+The product of the comfort profiling analysis is utilised for the calculation of comfort indicators, subject to the quality and completeness of the acquired datasets.

-According to the system architecture [35], the calculation of the dynamic KPIs (Comfort, Energy performance and Cost & Economic) will be realized by the D^2EPC Calculation Engine.
-Regarding the comfort profile extraction, a separate PCP engine component (not part of the calculation engine) will take over the calculation of the user boundaries.
+According to the system architecture [36], the calculation of the dynamic KPIs (Comfort, Energy performance and Cost & Economic) is realized by the D^2EPC Calculation Engine.
+Regarding the comfort profile extraction, a separate PCP engine component (not part of the calculation engine) takes over the calculation of the user boundaries.
 The PCP engine comprises of three subcomponents which perform three separate procedures described below: